MicrosoftDocs/entra-docs/docs/external-id/troubleshoot.md

 ## B2B direct connect user is unable to access a shared channel (error AADSTS90071)

-When a B2B direct connect sees the following error message when trying to access another organization's Teams shared channel, mult-factor authentication trust settings haven't been configured by the external organization:
+When a B2B direct connect sees the following error message when trying to access another organization's Teams shared channel, multifactor authentication trust settings haven't been configured by the external organization:

 > The organization you're trying to reach needs to update their settings to let you sign in.
 >